 - “Do I understand what normal performance looks like in my environment?”

-- “How can I see when something is happening right now that I need to know about?
+- “How can I see when something is happening right now that I need

 - “Can I understand exactly what happened at any time in the past year?”

 - “Am I able to comprehend the future capacity needs of my organization?”